LaunchCoderGirlSTL/Csharp-learning-track/docs/_sources/lessons/lesson02.md.txt

 * [GitHub Succinctly](https://www.syncfusion.com/ebooks/github_succinctly) - A free eBook

 ## Errata
 * **Working with Code Files, Projects, and Solutions:** The list of files in Bob's project will be slightly different than in yours.
-This is because we're using a newer version of .NET
+This is because we're using a newer version of .NET.
 * **Working with Code Files, Projects, and Solutions:** Your default folder for projects may be under a Source folder instead of Documents folder.
 This change depends on the extensions and install options you choose.
-You can save your solutions and project anywhere you want, but I would discourage saving them to folders like OneDrive or DropBox
+You can save your solutions and project anywhere you want, but I would discourage saving them to folders like OneDrive or DropBox.
 * **Understanding Data Types and Variables:** Please make sure you select Console Application (.NET Core) as the project types again for these examples and all further examples.